korycfitz/Battleship/README.md

 ### Prerequisites

-Access to the internet is required to access the game.<br>
+Access to the internet is required.<br>
 The latest version of Google Chrome is recommended, for the best user experience, but not required.

 ```